bjornregnell/ubuntu-tweaks/thunderbird/config-email-and-calendar.md

   * rightclick on the tray icon and select settings
   * In the Main tab:
     * In the OWA field: https://webmail.lu.se/owa/
-    * Only tick CalDav and set port to 10080
+    * Only tick CalDav and set http port to 10080
   * In the Advanced Tab: only tick these items
     * Display startup banner
     * IMAP auto expunge
     * Use Exange message size in IMAP
     * Enable KeepAlive
     * SMTP save in sent
+    * Caldav auomatic scheduling ???
    * Click on the Save button

 * In Thunderbird: rightclick in the calendar left field an choose "New calendar"